North Carolina Labor Laws: Everything You Need to Know

 North Carolina Labor Laws include the North Carolina Wage and Hour Act (WHA).
 This law exhibits the employer responsive foundation of the state’s employment law legislation.
-North Carolina WHA does not require mandatory meal breaks or rest breaks for employees 16 years of age or older, but does require meal breaks and rest breaks of at least a 30-minute break after 5 hours for those workers under the age of 16 years old.
+North Carolina WHA does not require mandatory meal breaks or rest breaks for employees 16 years of age or older but does require meal breaks and rest breaks of at least a 30-minute break after five hours for those workers under the age of 16 years old.
 The North Carolina rule to youth employment of persons under 16 years old, applies to businesses reporting gross receipts of under $500,000; and to nonprofit organizations.
-North Carolina employment rules coincide to sections CFR 785.18 and 785.19 of the federal Fair Labor Standards Act (FLSA) not requiring employers give employees mandatory meal breaks or rest breaks, regardless of an employee's age.
+North Carolina employment rules coincide with sections CFR 785.18 and 785.19 of the federal Fair Labor Standards Act (FLSA) not requiring employers to give employees mandatory meal breaks or rest breaks, regardless of an employee's age.
 Breaks of less than 30 minutes must be paid by the employer.
-North Carolina employers may not discriminate against an employee for lawful use of lawful products during non-working hours.
+North Carolina employers may not discriminate against an employee for the lawful use of lawful products during non-working hours.

-Payday Requirements: How Often
+Payday Requirements: How Often?

-North Carolina labor laws provide that employers can elect to pay employees on a: (1) monthly basis; (2) bi-weekly basis; (3) week basis; or (4) more frequently.
+North Carolina labor laws provide that employers can elect to pay employees on a: (1) monthly basis; (2) biweekly basis; (3) week basis; or (4) more frequently.

 Method of Payment

-In North Carolina, wages may be paid in cash, check, direct deposit or by "payroll debit card" to an employee.
-A stored value debit card gives an employee immediate access to withdrawal or transfer of wages via an automatic teller machine network.
-There are two stipulations: 1) The employee can withdraw all monies due on payday; or 2) can have a single-use of the card by the employee on payday is at no cost to the employee.
+In North Carolina, wages may be paid in cash, check, direct deposit, or by "payroll debit card" to an employee.
+A stored-value debit card gives an employee immediate access to withdrawal or transfer of wages via an automatic teller machine network.
+There are two stipulations: 1) The employee can withdraw all monies due on payday, or 2) can have a single-use of the card by the employee on payday is at no cost to the employee.

 Employers in North Carolina, are not mandated to offer employees paid or unpaid vacation benefits.
 If an employer elects to offer paid or unpaid vacation it is solely at their discretion.
-If an employer chooses to provide such benefits, they must be described in the terms of employment contract with the employee.
+If an employer chooses to provide such benefits, they must be described in the terms of the employment contract with the employee.
 Where an employer has established a vacation policy, it must address:

-- If carry over of vacation time is transferred one year to another, and if so, what amount;
+- If carryover of vacation time is transferred one year to another, and if so, what amount

-- If vacation time must be taken;
+- If vacation time must be taken

-- Under what conditions vacation pay may be forfeited on termination of employment for any reason.
+- Under what conditions vacation pay may be forfeited on termination of employment for any reason

-An employer is required to pay accrued vacation to an employee where an employment contract does not expressly deny obligation.
-A cap on vacation leave time, or time limit on use of that leave accrued over time, is lawful.
-North Carolina employment law does not require employers to give employees with benefits such as sick leave.
+An employer is required to pay an accrued vacation to an employee where an employment contract does not expressly deny the obligation.
+A cap on vacation leave time, or time limit on the use of that leave accrued over time, is lawful.
+North Carolina employment law does not require employers to give employees benefits such as sick leave.
 Employers may be required to offer unpaid sick leave time to employees in accordance with U.S. federal Family and Medical Leave Act (FMLA) rules or other federal legislation.

 North Carolina law does not mandate private employers to give employees paid or unpaid holiday leave.
 Employers in the state can require an employee(s) to work holidays.
 Private employers in North Carolina are not obliged to compensate employees with premium pay rates for holiday overtime.
-Where an employer elects to give either paid or unpaid holiday leave, the employer must adhere to established terms and conditions to employment contract.
+Where an employer elects to give either paid or unpaid holiday leave, the employer must adhere to established terms and conditions of the employment contract.
 North Carolina recognizes the following legal holidays: Confederate Memorial Day, Greek Independence Day, and other holidays that identified with North Carolina's socio-cultural history.

 Jury Duty Leave

 In North Carolina, an employer is not required to pay an employee for jury time.
-Employers cannot discharge or demote an employee for serving time as a juror performing official jury duty.
+Employers cannot discharge or demote an employee for a serving time as a juror performing official jury duty.

-North Carolina does not provide for voting leave enforcing employer paid or unpaid compensation.
+North Carolina does not provide for voting leave enforcing employer-paid or unpaid compensation.

-North Carolina employment law does not oblige employers to protect employee rights to bereavement leave.
+North Carolina's employment law does not oblige employers to protect employee rights to bereavement leave.
 Paid or unpaid bereavement leave for attending obligations surrounding the death of family is not considered the duty of an employer.
-An employer may elect to give bereavement leave time to an employee, and therefore, must comply with bereavement policy outlined in an employment contract.
+An employer may elect to give bereavement leave time to an employee, and therefore, must comply with the bereavement policy outlined in an employment contract.

 North Carolina labor laws do not require employers to provide severance pay benefits to employees.
-Where an employer elects to provide an employee severance benefits, the employer must comply with the terms and conditions of an established policy or employment contract.
+Where an employer elects to provide employee severance benefits, the employer must comply with the terms and conditions of an established policy or employment contract.

 North Carolina Whistleblower Laws

 Whistleblower actions are not protected in North Carolina State.
-Reporting negligence on behalf of oneself or another employee through internal or external complaint may result in termination.
+Reporting negligence on behalf of oneself or another employee through internal or external complaints may result in termination.
 Recently legislated rules protecting employees that report fraud or illegal conduct in the workplace deviate from the tradition of whistleblower prohibitions in the state.
-North Carolina whistleblower laws apply to employees of both public and private employers, and specifically focus on protections for those whistleblowers alleging a company has defrauded the government.
+North Carolina whistleblower laws apply to employees of both public and private employers, and specifically, focus on protections for those whistleblowers alleging a company has defrauded the government.

 Unlike most states, which provide universal rights to protection against retaliation where employees undertaking whistleblower actions are concerned, North Carolina does not consider termination or demotion a violation.
 Those reporting dangerous, unethical, or otherwise unconscionable acts by an employer are not protected.
 Federal whistleblower legislation was designed to protect employees who otherwise might not step forward with important information.

 While North Carolina has incorporated some of this legislation, whistleblower laws are considerably limited compared to other states.
-An employee who believes their company has defrauded the government is however, protected by North Carolina and federal law; prohibiting an employer from retaliating against the employee for filing a lawsuit under the False Claims Act.
+An employee who believes their company has defrauded the government is, however, protected by North Carolina and federal law; prohibiting an employer from retaliating against the employee for filing a lawsuit under the False Claims Act.

 An Overview of Right to Work Laws

 ‘Right-to-work’ laws are legislative statutes prohibiting the enforcement of labor union membership (or non-membership) and payment of dues as conditions for hire, promotion, or retention.
 In North Carolina, ‘Right-to-Work’ laws prohibit the requirement that non-union members be responsible for obligatory payment of union dues.
 This includes monthly fees to cover the costs of representation.
-Non-union employees employed at unionized worksites are entitled to union representation under law.
-Agent fees may apply to representation, and are not considered to be union membership dues.
+Non-union employees employed at unionized worksites are entitled to union representation under the law.
+Agent fees may apply to representation and are not considered to be union membership dues.

 North Carolina Right to Work Law at a Glance

 North Carolina is a ‘Right-to-Work’ state with laws prohibiting the requirement that non-union workers pay union dues.
-All employees may benefit from union representation, and fees associated with representation with employment complaint may not be dues where denied by a worker.
+All employees may benefit from union representation, and fees associated with representation with employment complaints may not be dues where denied by a worker.

 North Carolina Civil Rights Laws

-Incorporation of the Civil Rights Act of 1964 in North Carolina guarantees the rights of individuals to be treated equal as circumscribed under federal law; this includes freedom from discrimination in employment.
-The state also provides extended protections in the area of civil rights prohibiting discrimination of individuals on the basis of military status; AIDS/HIV status; sickle cell or hemoglobin C trait status; or lawful use of a lawful product when not at work.
+Incorporation of the Civil Rights Act of 1964 in North Carolina guarantees the rights of individuals to be treated equally as circumscribed under federal law; this includes freedom from discrimination in employment.
+The state also provides extended protection in the area of civil rights prohibiting discrimination of individuals on the basis of military status; AIDS/HIV status; sickle cell or hemoglobin C trait status; or lawful use of a lawful product when not at work.